vergoh/vnstat/README.md

   * add missing sanity checks to daemon
   * all outputs (text and image)
     * use of 5 minute resolution statistics
-  * top 10, included in database schema but not populated
   * feature configurability
   * freeze database structure
     * plan ahead and figure out how to migrate data to new structure if necessary?